solana-labs/solana/docs/src/cli/choose-a-cluster.md

    * Note: If you are using a non-command-line wallet such as [Trust Wallet](../wallet/trust-wallet.md), the wallet will always be connecting to Mainnet Beta.
+ * Gossip entrypoint for Mainnet Beta: `mainnet-beta.solana.com:8001`
- * Entrypoint URL for Mainnet Beta: `https://api.mainnet-beta.solana.com`
+ * RPC URL for Mainnet Beta: `https://api.mainnet-beta.solana.com`

 #### Devnet
 * Devnet serves as a playground for anyone who wants to take Solana for a